sstsimulator/sst-elements/src/sst/elements/ember/examples/RunningMotifs.md

     ep.addMotif("Allreduce")
     ep.addMotif("Fini")
 ```
 The `addMotif` function adds the specified Motif to a queue.
 The Motif is named through a SST\_ELI\_REGISTER\_SUBCOMPONENT\_DERIVED command in the C++ Motif definition (usually in the include file).
-The SST\_ELI\_REGISTER\_SUBCOMPONENT\_DERIVED parameter follows the naming convention "ExampleMotif", and to add the motif to `ep` ep.addMotif("Example") The "Motif" component is implied in the naming.
+The SST\_ELI\_REGISTER\_SUBCOMPONENT\_DERIVED parameter follows the naming convention "ExampleMotif", and to add the motif to `ep` usig `ep.addMotif("Example")` The "Motif" portion is implied in the naming.
 Parameters can be passed to motifs through the string.
 The parameters are read as a list of assignments, seperated by whitespace.
-For example, if there was a motif 'Sum' that took three integers as a parameter named x, y, and z
+For example, a motif 'Sum' that takes three integers as a parameter named x, y, and z
-The motif would be invoked `ep.addMotif("Sum x=4 y=5 z=6")` would compute the SumMotif with x, y, and z assigned 4, 5, and 6 respectively.
+The motif would be invoked `ep.addMotif("Sum x=4 y=5 z=6")` would pass the arguments as args.x, args.y, and args.z with assigned values 4, 5, and 6 respectively.
+The arguments are passed in a Param object to motif generator to be parsed.

 Some additional functions that can be called on an endpoint or the `ep` variable:
 * getName()
 Returns the name of the ep. i.e. it will return "EmberMPIJob"